 A lesson for brands

-From our data, it’s clear that major holidays like Easter can significantly increase demand for both seasonally specific products like chocolate bunnies and Reese’s Eggs, but also for items that you can sell year round like jelly beans and regular chocolate candy.
+From our data, it’s clear that major holidays like Easter can significantly increase demand for both seasonally specific products like chocolate bunnies and Peeps, but also for items that you can sell year round like jelly beans and regular chocolate candy.

 Understanding the factors that influence consumer behavior can help brands better understand how to forecast demand for their products on online marketplaces, and even inform product design and marketing strategy.

-If you’d like to learn more about how you can best leverage our data to help your brand win online, holiday or not, schedule a demo today.
+If you’d like to learn more about how you can best leverage our data to help your brand win online, holiday or not, get in touch today.